 - Download the SpTH app.

 - Have your COVID + Booster Within 14 Days of Trip.
-Must bring vaccination card with you.
+Must bring a vaccination card with you.

 - If you’re not vaccinated, you take a COVID test within 24 hours of your departure.